 The stone-paved area around the temple and the steps going down becomes very very hot at noon.
 I decided to take the rope car on the way down but queue area was way too crowded.
 I took my lunch at the hilltop restaurant and went downhill by foot.

-On the way back, I stopped for some palm fruit, near Karumapuram, about 10 kilometers before Kerala border.
-The guy asked me if I wanted neera and I said, “Fine, one glass”.
+On the way back, I stopped for some palmyra fruit some distance from the Kerala border.
+The guy asked me if I wanted neera.
+My previous experience with this drink (at Chennai Mount Road Khadi Kraft) was with mixed feelings… or rather mixed tastes.
+I did not have great expectations and accepted one glass.
 But, there was no glass!
-He made a palm leaf bowl instead and disemboweled a palm fruit into it.
+He made a palmyra leaf bowl instead and disemboweled a palmyra fruit into it.
 Then, he poured some neera into the bowl.

 This was right in the middle of the city and so was easy to check out.
 [I was on foot.
 This was not a bike trip.]
 It was used by Hyder Ali and his son Tipu Sultan.
 It was later taken over by the British.
 For a tourist, the Palakkad fort may be a disappointment.
 It is on flat ground and the ramparts around the fort are not very imposing.
 Like true Indians, visitors have left their mark on the walls.
 It covers considerable real estate right in the middle of the city and currently houses a jail and an office for the civil supplies department.
 The fort is also a venue for cultural events.
 The often-hyped-up Hanuman temple is in reality a very small shrine.